anittapm1708/Movie-Booking-System/README.md

 # Movie-Booking-System
-A movie booking system developed using mern stack
+A movie booking system developed using MERN stack